harishkhattri/portfolio/README.md

 - Year High
 - Year Low

 The application is getting information about stock from Yahoo Finance webservice.
-The application currently have only one hard-coded list named "Watch List".
-In future application will have multiple lists and also user will be able to create list.

-The user could change exchange using drop down which have BSE and NSE options.
-The BSE is selected by default.

-**Note: This application does not meant to buy or sell stocks.**
+User will also be able to perform following actions:

+- Remove stock from selected list
+- Move stock from selected list to another list

+Also, their are some special actions for "Holdings" and "Watch List" lists.
+The "Holdings" list having "Sold" button, when user sell any stock (using any other application) and user wants to update their portfolio.
+Then user will click on "Sold" button and that stock will be moved from "Holdings" list to "Past Holdings" list.

+Similarly, "Watch List" having "Bought" button.
+When user buy any stock (using any other application) and user wants to update their portfolio.
+Then user will click on "Bought" button and that stock will be moved form "Watch List" list to "Holdings" list.

 ## Prerequisites
 As this application is using MEAN stack (MongoDB, ExpressJs, AngularJs and Node.js), user needs to